bfmatei/eslint-builder-angular/README.md

 # ESLint builder for Angular
 Run [ESLint](https://eslint.org/) from Angular CLI.

+Please note that this builder runs ESLint using the CLI engine and not by creating the TS program directly.
+It's still pretty experimental.

 ## Install
 1. Install ESLint: `npm install eslint --save-dev`
 2. Install the builder: `npm install @bmatei/stylelint-builder-angular --save-dev`